JeremyFenwick/jf.github.io/_posts/2024-12-10-List-Allocation-Rabbit-Hole.markdown

 ```csharp
 pop.TaskSource.TrySetResult(Array.Empty<string>()); // No allocation!
 ```
-Since its read only it does make sense.
+Since its read only it does make sense that it satisfies the interface.
 Also in modern C# you can just use the shorthand so you don't have to remember the Array.Empty thing.
-Interesting!

 ```csharp
 pop.TaskSource.TrySetResult([]); // No allocation!
 ```

+Using immutable data structures is something i'm fond of anyway, I just never remember to specify the read only interface.
+Its an area where Kotlin's immutable by default approach makes this stuff much simpler.

+Anyway, Interesting!